Eye surgeon denies attempted murder

 And new charges were laid, including an allegation that he attempted to murder a man during the incident.

-It's also alleged that he had six firearms with him at the Lyttelton house – a Ruger semi-automatic pistol, a Smith & Wesson revolver, a Sterling Model 300 handgun, an Accelerator model handgun, a Ruger revolver, and a small silver handgun.
+It's also alleged that he had possession of six firearms – a Ruger semi-automatic pistol, a Smith & Wesson revolver, a Sterling Model 300 handgun, an Accelerator model handgun, a Ruger revolver, and a small silver handgun.

 Dallison has also been charged with unlawfully possessing a restricted weapon, namely a Maglite torch gun and two mag pen guns.